benergize/jbui/README.md

 I was populating pages using AJAX and doing insane things with DOM node creation.
 This makes it a lot easier and nicer to work with.
 I realize there's frameworks that do the same thing probably better, all I need is this element reusability, not MVVM or any other niceties.

 <h2>What's jbui stand for?</h2>
 Something like Just Build User Interfaces.
-I like to throw B's into my software names because I'm a narcisist and also because adding random letters to acronyms makes them less likely to collide with other acronyms (my statastician tells me this is correct, trust me).
+I like to throw B's into my software names because I'm a narcisist and also because adding random letters to acronyms makes them less likely to collide with other acronyms (my statistician tells me this is correct, trust me).

 <h2>Danger Will Robinson!</h2>
 I'm putting this here so strangers can play with it.
 This is probably going to change with reckless abandon for backwards compatibility.
 At some point I will turn this into something that is stable and useful, but we'll cross that bridge when we come to it.